nekonaute/roborobo4/README.md

 ## Troubleshooting

  * As of 2022-04-08, Sphinx is not compatible with Python 3.10.
 Fix: use an earlier version of python for compilation and running examples.
- * _conda activate roborobo_ may require to init a shell before, which is done with _git init bash_.
+ * _conda activate roborobo_ may require to init a shell before, which is done with _conda init bash_.
 This may fail if your bash profile has been badly written.
-Fix: clean your bash profile, or use another shell (e.g. _tcsh_)
+Fix: clean your bash profile, or use another shell (e.g. run _tcsh_ before the command _conda activate roborobo_)

 ___